-595 6.2.6.
+6.2.6.
 SIQ Model for Performance Excellence

+632 The model was designed based on the characteristics of Swedish culture and principles of leadership which 633 focus on the following:

+- Decentralization

+- 635 Employee participation and co-determination

+- Employee mandate for decision-making 636

+- 637 Equality, diversity, and a sense of security and safety

+- Short decision-making processes 638

+- 639 Transparency

-- 596 The model was designed based on the characteristics of Swedish culture and principles of leadership which 597 focus on the following: - 598 Decentralization - 599 Employee participation and co-determination - 600 Employee mandate for decision-making - Equality, diversity, and a sense of security and safety - 602 Short decision-making processes - 603 Transparency - Trust, sustainability, and innovation - 605 606 Where these principles exist, it is a sign of excellence - Where these principles exist, it is a sign of excellence and success in an organization.Of the three cornerstones (Culture, Structure, and Systematics) it is in Culture where there is a focus on - 608 leadership with 'Lead for Sustainability' being seen as a success factor.
-There are five main criteria with - 609 Management being number two and including reference to Leadership.
-This criterion consists of sub-criteria - 610 with points that ask for information about the working methods chosen by the organization and the extent to 611 which these are applied. - Information is requested about the way in which the organization evaluates and improves its chosen working methods within each sub-criterion.
-It deals with working methods used to plan and lead the organization based - on the needs, requirements, wishes and expectations of customers and stakeholders.
-There is a clear link to the - 615 criteria for customers and stakeholders.
-It describes how managers on all levels practice committed leadership - that creates the conditions for all employees to take part in the development of the organization and how the - 617 organization leads and develops its business processes in general.
-In criterion four, Results, there is reference618 to leading and improving processes. - 619 https://www.xcelliumconsulting.com/\files/ugd/5f29c4\0c926ca80e214874b81078ea329025aa.pdf?index=true
+- Trust, sustainability, and innovation 640

+Where these principles exist, it is a sign of excellence and success in an organization.

+Of the three cornerstones (Culture, Structure, and Systematics) it is in Culture where there is a focus on leadership with 'Lead for Sustainability' being seen as a success factor.
+There are five main criteria with Management being number two and including reference to Leadership.
+This criterion consists of sub-criteria with points that ask for information about the working methods chosen by the organization and the extent to which these are applied.
+Refer to Figures 6 and 7.

-620 Figure 9: Concept of Cultural Enablers
+647 648 Information is requested about the way in which the organization evaluates and improves its chosen working that creates the conditions for all employees to take part in the development of the organization and how the organization leads and develops its business processes in general.
+In criterion four, Results, there is reference to leading and improving processes.

+- methods within each sub-criterion.
+It deals with working methods used to plan and lead the organization based on the needs, requirements, wishes and expectations of customers and stakeholders.
+There is a clear link to the - 651 criteria for customers and stakeholders.
+It describes how managers on all levels practice committed leadership

-624 6.2.7.
-ISPE Cultural Excellence Report
+6.2.7.ISPE Advancing Pharmaceutical Quality, Cultural Excellence Guide

-- 625 The ISPE Cultural Excellence Report places a strong emphasis on the importance of Leadership in Quality - 626 Culture.
-Leadership and Vision are combined as one of the six dimensions of a quality excellence framework. - 627 Leaders establish and promote the vision for the organization to establish and maintain a culture of operational - 628 excellence.
-Therefore, Leadership and Vision are key in establishing the culture at all levels.
-Within the tool, - 629 this section identifies desired states and possible improvement actions such as: - 630 Create a quality vision - Share the quality vision throughout the organization - Model the desired behaviors in support of the quality vision
+- The ISPE, APQ Cultural Excellence Guide, places a strong emphasis on the importance of Leadership in - Ouality Culture.
+Leadership and Vision are combined as one of the six dimensions of a quality excellence - framework.
+Leaders establish and promote the vision for the organization to establish and maintain a culture - of operational excellence.
+Therefore, Leadership and Vision are key in establishing the culture at all levels via - use of a Leader 5-V model. - The Leadership and Vision 5-V model consists of a five-level maturity assessment of: Leadership and Vision through: - 664 a) Vision - b) Vigilance - 666 c) Values - d) Visibility - 668 e) Voice - Within the tool, this section identifies desired states and possible improvement actions such as: - Create a quality vision. - Share the quality vision throughout the organization. - Model the desired behaviors in support of the quality vision.

-633 6.2.8.PDA Quality Culture Guided Assessment Tool
+6.2.8.PDA Quality Culture Guided Assessment Tool